-Complete On Track Watch Delayed 2 019 S trategic Objectives: Co ő Wa De Status: 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages ~ Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
+019 St trategic Objectives: Complete On Track Watch Delayed Status: 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages > Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
 Our Facebook audience continued to grow this quarter.
+Staff also created the Fall Pipeline newsletter and sent it to the printer to reach customers the first week of October.
 5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news > Staff continued to provide construction project updates regarding the Browns Valley Trunk and Summer 2020 Sewer Rehabilitation Projects via mailings, emails, texts and website updates.
-Staff also issued press releases to the Register and worked with City and County to share important messages via email, social media and e-newsletters.
-5C Collaborate with other local agencies and groups to meet common goals. > Staff continues to work with the Environmental Education Coalition of Napa County and helped plan, advertise, and participated in the annual Napa Earth Day, which was virtual this year.
+Staff also worked with the City, County, and other local agencies to share important messages via email, social media and e-newsletters.
+5C Collaborate with other local agencies and groups to meet common goals. > Staff continues to work with the Environmental Education Coalition of Napa County to provide educational resources to the community during the pandemic.
 Staff also continued to work with Baywork and the Bay Area Pollution Prevention Group.
-Staff continues to participate in twice-weekly calls with the Napa County PIO Network and helps spread important messages to and from that group.
-5D Build and maintain relationships with community leaders, elected officials and stakeholders. < Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
-6A Evaluate current recycled water allocation policy • A presentation was provided to the Board in Quarter 4.
-6B Implement capital projects in partnership with local agencies for the distribution of recycled water > All scheduled work is complete.
+Staff continues to participate in calls with the Napa County PIO Network and helps spread important messages to and from that group.
+Staff also worked with City and County agencies to plan the Countywide drug takeback event to be held in late October.
+5D Build and maintain relationships with community leaders, elected officials and stakeholders. > Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
+6A Evaluate current recycled water allocation policy ~ A presentation will be provided to the Board in Quarter 3.